TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 The problem with functions like Minimum() and Maximum() is their value can be extreme.
 All it takes is a single 5 –minute collection to show bad data and the entire 24 hours (which is 288 data points) becomes bad.
 This is where the Percentile() function comes in.
 It tells you if the Worst Performance is something you should look further into or not.

-Can you figure out why we don’t show average instead?
+Can you figure out why we don't show average instead?

 Average() is too late.
-It’s covered previously here.
+It's covered previously here.

 Select a row (not the cluster name) to see the trend over time.
 All the health charts will automatically show the KPIs of the selected cluster.

 ![](3.2.2-fig-6.png)

-For performance, it’s important to show both the depth and breadth of the performance problem, as explained here.
+For performance, it's important to show both the depth and breadth of the performance problem, as explained here.
 A problem that impacts 1-2 VMs requires a different troubleshooting process than a problem that impacts all VMs in the cluster.

 The depth is shown by reporting the worst among any VM counter.
 So the highest value of VM CPU Ready, VM Memory contention, VM Disk Latency among all the running VMs are shown.
 If the worst number is good, then you do not need to look at the rest of the VM.